hlemcke/formatus/README.md

 ## Known Deficiencies

-1. Subscript and superscript are displayed correctly only in [FormatusViewer] because Flutter [TextField] and [TextFormField] do not support them
+1. Horizontal ruler not yet implemented
-2. Coloring is restricted to the 19 included colors
+2. Coloring is restricted to 19 included colors
 3. Line-breaks in pasted text are replaced by spaces
 4. Lists cannot be nested
+5. Subscript and superscript are displayed correctly only in [FormatusViewer] because Flutter [TextField] and [TextFormField] do not support them

 ## User Manual